Our research phase included:

 Before generating names, we wrote a Creative Brief to get everyone on the same page about what the name should accomplish and to list the criteria and considerations for the name.
 The Creative Brief included Image Criteria, Functional Criteria, Directional Naming Considerations, and the Decision-Making Process for choosing the name.
 We also wrote a Brand Statement that summarized what NRC is all about in order to provide direction for generating names.

 We explored broadly in generating names for the parent brand, developing Descriptive and Evocative Names, names that were literal, benefit-oriented, metaphorical, and action-oriented.
 We discussed the initial list of names with the client to assess the types of names that would be suitable.
 It was determined that Descriptive names would best work for the organization, and that the word ”partnership” resonated as a leading term.

 We discussed the initial list of names with the client.
 The goal at this stage was to assess the types of names that would be suitable.
 It was determined that Descriptive names would best work for the organization, and so the Evocative names were discarded.
 The word ”partnership” resonated as a leading term.

-A critical element of the NRC re-branding effort was to consolidate its eight program sub-brands in a way that both supported the new parent name while preserving the funding appeal of the organization’s three primary focus areas:
+A goal of the re-branding effort was to consolidate its eight program sub-brands in a way that both supported the new parent name while preserving the funding appeal of the organization’s three primary focus areas: